Zoeyng9616/dungeon/README.md

 ---

-This is an interactive story game with actions chosen by the user.
+This is an OOP style dungeon game.

 Zoey Ng - all responsibilities